Before You Exit: 2014–present

-In early 2014, live member Braiden Wood announced via Tumblr that he would resign from the band to take on a career as a solo artist.
+In early 2014, live member Braiden Wood announced via Tumblr that he would resign from the band to start a career as a solo artist.

 Before You Exit released a music video for the newly recorded acoustic version of "Soldier" from their 2013 EP I Like That on February 12, 2014, via YouTube.
 On July 17, 2014, Before You Exit released their standalone single "Heart Like California", which was premiered during a live chat via Stageit in December 2013.

 In March, the band began their own headlining tour, The Dangerous Tour, which visited 10 cities along the east coast and one show in Manila, Philippines in May.
 A new single, "Dangerous", was released on March 18, the first day of the Dangerous Tour.
 Opening acts included Spencer Sutherland, Plug in Stereo, and Macy Kate.
 In June 2014, the band then went on to join the girl group Fifth Harmony on their Fifth Times A Charm Tour after opening for them at the House of Blues in Orlando earlier in the year.

 On April 28, 2014, Before You Exit was selected to compete in the annual Macy's iHeartRadio Rising Star contest.
 After over 7 million votes total, the band was announced as the winner.
-Before You Exit received a slot at the annual iHeartRadio Music Festival lineup, which took place at MGM Grand Las Vegas, and was also awarded their own parade float on the Macy's Thanksgiving Day Parade.
+Before You Exit received a slot at the annual iHeartRadio Music Festival lineup, which was held at MGM Grand Las Vegas, and was also awarded their own parade float on the Macy's Thanksgiving Day Parade.

-2015 brought some changes regarding Before You Exit and their future as a band.
-Due to increased popularity, Before You Exit toured Europe for the first time performing 22 shows in January–February 2015 with Christina Grimmie.
+In 2015, some changes occurred regarding Before You Exit and their future as a band.
+Due to increased popularity, Before You Exit toured Europe for the first time performing 22 shows in January to February 2015 with Christina Grimmie.
 On July 7, 2015, Before You Exit announced on social media that they had signed their first record deal with RCA Records.
 The next day, they announced their new single "Model" which was released July 17, 2015.
 The "Model" music video premiered on VEVO on October 26, 2015.

 During the summer of 2015, Before You Exit joined English band The Vamps on their American tour as a supporting act, alongside The Tide.
-The tour consisted of 12 shows across the United States from July 21–August 8, 2015.
+The tour consisted of 12 shows across the United States from July 21 to August 8, 2015.